cnutt86/cnutt86.github.io/_posts/2023-06-25-numpy-planets.md

 ---

-The first half of the script imports NumPy, creates a 1 dimensional array containing the radii of planets in our solar system, and works its way through the basic procedure for calculating the volume of sphere.
-This proceudre is then used to calculate volumes of the planets in our solar system using the radii contained in the NumPy radii array.
+The first half of the script imports NumPy, creates a 1 dimensional array containing the radii of planets in our solar system, and works its way through the basic procedure for calculating the volume of a sphere.
+This procedure is then used to calculate volumes of the planets in our solar system using the radii contained in the NumPy radii array.

 ```python
 #create a numpy array with the radii of planets in our solar system